oreillymedia/production-resources/word/index.md

 ---
 # O'Reilly Media Word Template Quickstart Guide

 Congratulations on joining the ranks of O'Reilly authors and templaters!
-We know you're anxious to get started, so this document has the bare essentials you'll need to begin working right away, including the <a href="orm-styles.dotm">O'Reilly Word template</a>, which contains all the custom styles we use when templating book content.
+We know you're anxious to get started, so this document has the bare essentials you'll need to begin working right away, including the <a href="https://oreil.ly/ormBookTemplate">O'Reilly Word template</a>, which contains all the custom styles we use when templating book content.

 If you are an author, please note that it is common for a copyeditor to template Word files before they are converted into HTML, so if your files are not 100% templated (or not templated at all), don't worry about that!